It’s business as usual for Cannon’s most relentless purveyor of vengeance

 Paul Kersey: Teeth.

-By the time Bronson stepped into Paul Kersey’s coldblooded boots for a second time, the character had already been tarnished beyond recognition, particularly in the eyes of Death Wish author Brian Garfield, who had portrayed Kersey as “a very sick man” and not the second amendment poster boy of Reaganite politics.
-So appalled was Garfield at what the silver screen had done to his literary vision that he would pen his own Death Wish sequel which set out to salvage the character.
+By the time Bronson stepped into Paul Kersey’s coldblooded boots for a second time, the character had already been tarnished beyond recognition, particularly in the eyes of Death Wish author Brian Garfield, who had portrayed Kersey as “a very sick man”, and not the second amendment poster boy for Reaganite politics.
+So appalled was Garfield at what the silver screen had done to his literary vision that he would pen his own Death Wish sequel, which set out to salvage a character who was originally penned as a caution to gun-happy retribution.
 Of course, it was too late.
 A mere fraction of those who had seen the original Death Wish movie had read Garfield’s novel.
 Kersey was now public property, and his influence as a rogue crusader was becoming rather useful.

 Paul Kersey: It’s like killing roaches – you have to kill ’em all.
 Otherwise, what’s the use?

-When we first see Kersey, he’s on a bus to a town named trouble, his man of few words act buoyed by some nice, grainy shots of the Big Apple and Jimmy Page’s scathing funk score.
-As usual, Kersey is almost inanimate, expressionless, bereft of human emotion—everything you’d expect from a remorseless, mass-murdering psychopath, although one gets the impression that Bronson’s enthusiasm for the role is already on the wane.
+When we first see Kersey, he’s on a bus to a town named trouble, his man-of-few-words act buoyed by some nice, grainy shots of the Big Apple and Jimmy Page’s scathing funk score.
+As usual, Kersey is almost inanimate, expressionless, bereft of human emotion — everything you’d expect from a remorseless, mass-murdering psychopath, though one gets the impression that Bronson’s enthusiasm for the role is already on the wane.
 Still, Winner sets out to make a caricature of his antihero, and he succeeds triumphantly.
 Drama-wise, the movie plays out like a particularly bad episode of Diagnosis Murder.
 So far beyond the realms of fantasy is Death Wish 3 that you find yourself chuckling inanely as a vulgar stereotype mourns the rape and manslaughter of his picture-perfect wife.
 So relentless the crimes and so meaningless the retribution that everyone becomes a potential killer, and in an ironic way the movie ends up being even more perverse by portraying murder as an appropriate collective crusade.
-The only way to fight gangs is to form one of your own, even if that gang consists largely of geriatrics.
+The only way to fight gangs is to form one of your own, even if that gang consists largely of geriatrics and token minorities clinging to their gun-toting saviour.

 This time Kersey is recruited by police Inspector Richard Shriker (Ed Lauter) after temporarily being fingered for the murder of his buddy, his angel of death status so far-reaching that the very anticipation of his arrival results in a gang-related murder.
-While beating up behemoth’s half his age, Kersey runs into the wrong inmate, and we are quickly introduced to arguably the most memorable villain in the series in Gavan O’Herlihy’s red-headed Manny Fraker, a freckled menace who wipes out the latest community in peril with the twisted glee of a flesh Chucky doll.
+Previously, Kersey had been let off the hook by law officials who were willing to turn a blind eye in the name of justice, but now they go as far as using him as an undercover assassin, and not before a scuffle with the chief and a few incarcerated goons who just happen to run the town that Kersey will ultimately burn to the ground.
+While beating up behemoth’s half his age, our protagonist runs into the wrong inmate, and we are quickly introduced to arguably the most memorable villain in the series in Gavan O’Herlihy’s red-headed maniac Manny Fraker, a freckled menace who wipes out the latest community in peril with the twisted glee of a flesh Chucky doll.

 Paul Kersey: I’m going out for some ice cream… this is America, isn’t it?

-Soon enough, Kersey has transformed a peaceable, elderly community into a full-on death squad, and even takes to the streets with a Browning M19 machine gun—perhaps a nod to the climatic scene of Sam Peckinpah’s convention-smashing Western The Wild Bunch, a movie that Bronson also starred in.
+Soon enough, Kersey has transformed a peaceable, elderly community into a full-on death squad, and even takes to the streets with a Browning M19 machine gun — perhaps a nod to the climatic scene of Sam Peckinpah’s convention-smashing Western The Wild Bunch, a movie that Bronson was once considered for.
 The level of bloodshed in the final act of Death Wish 3 is so relentless and bereft of consequence that the best you can do is sit back and marvel at the industry’s bankrupt morality and inexcusable celebration of street-bound genocide.
 Pretty sick, but in its own, inimitable way it is glorious; a mindless exercise that stops for nobody and apologises for absolutely nothing.
+Winner revels in the almost ceaseless death and destruction like a child glibly burning ants under a magnifying glass.
+It’s like watching a young boy recklessly orchestrating all-out warfare with a bucket of toy soldiers on his bedroom floor.